githubnicha/learn-typegraphql/README.md

 # learn-typegraphql

-This is just a learning code on how to build a GraphQL API with TypeGraphQL and TypeORM
+This is just a sample code I learned on how to build a GraphQL API with TypeGraphQL and TypeORM

+CTTO